-- Interaction with customers. - Preparing and cooking egg, pasta-based dishes. - Preparing complex sandwiches and a range of pickles, chutneys and preserves. - The Art of Coffee (Barista Training standards) Extension Activity
+- Preparing complex sandwiches and a range of pickles, chutneys and preserves. - The Art of Coffee (Barista Training standards) Extension Activity

 This course gives industry recognised qualifications and is valuable to students wishing to pursue a career in Hospitality whether in Hospitality Management, as a Chef or in Hospitality service.